Rogue Moon: Reception

 The novel was chosen in 2012 for the SF Masterworks series by publisher Victor Gollancz Ltd.

 David Pringle included the novel in his book Science Fiction: The 100 Best Novels (Xanadu, 1985, ISBN 978-0-947761-10-3).
 Nick Rennison and Stephen E. Andrews, similarly, included it in their 100 Must-Read Science Fiction Novels.

 In contemporary reviews, Alfred Bester called Rogue Moon "one of the finest flashes of heat lightning to dazzle us this year," saying it "has come very close to realizing our ideal of science fiction, the story of how human beings may be affected by the science of the future."
 Bester, however, faulted the ending as unresolved, declaring that Budrys "brought his book to a semi-cadence at exactly the point where it cried for completion."
 In counterpoint, James Blish declared the novel "a masterpiece... not only a bequest but a monument."
 He found that Budrys had "cunningly constructed his ambiguity" in the novel's conclusion, and proved "that a science fiction novel can be a fully realized work of art."

 Scholar/critic John Clute said that, in comparison with Budrys's earlier novels, such as False Night (1954) and Who?
 (1958), Rogue Moon is "much more thoroughly successful" and "now something of an sf classic":

 A good deal has been written about the highly integrated symbolic structure of this story, whose perfectly competent surface narration deals with a Hard-SF solution to the problem of an alien labyrinth, discovered on the Moon, which kills anyone who tries to pass through it.
 At one level, the novel's description of attempts to thread the labyrinth from Earth via Matter Transmission makes for excellent traditional sf; at another, it is a sustained rite de passage, a doppelgänger conundrum about the mind-body split, a death-paean.
-There is no doubt that AB [Algis Budrys] intends that both levels of reading register, however any interepretation might run; in this novel the two levels interact fruitfully.
+There is no doubt that AB [Algis Budrys] intends that both levels of reading register, however any interpretation might run; in this novel the two levels interact fruitfully.